These are the countries where novel coronavirus cases have been confirmed worldwide - Local News 8

 When the woman landed in Sweden on January 24, she was free of symptoms of the infection, but later developed a cough and contacted a local hospital, Sweden’s Public Health Authority said in a statement.
 She was isolated in the hospital’s infection clinic, but is not seriously ill.

-Taiwan confirmed two additional cases of the novel coronavirus on February 23, bringing the island’s total to 28.
+Taiwan has confirmed two new cases of the novel coronavirus, bringing the island’s total to 30, the Central Epidemic Command Center announced at a news conference on Monday.

-The two patients are a father and son, in their 80s and 50s respectively, without recent travel history.
-Health experts believe they may have contracted the virus from one of their relatives who recently visited mainland China.
+The new patients are a man in his 40s and a woman in her 70s, who are both relatives of patients who contracted the virus.
+The man in his 40s also had a prior travel history to Guangzhou, China in late January.

-Thailand has confirmed its 35th case of novel coronavirus Monday, the Ministry of Public Health said.
+Thailand has recorded two new confirmed cases of the novel coronavirus, according to the country’s Ministry of Public Health.

-The latest case is a 68-year-old Chinese woman tourist who was the fourth person from the same family to become infected with the virus, the ministry added.
+The two new cases are a 31-year old Thai housewife with a family member that frequently travels to China, and a Thai driver, 29, who was exposed to Chinese tourists.

-Thai airports are now screening all Chinese visitors for symptoms.
-Thai citizens are also being asked to report anyone who seems to have fallen ill after recently traveling from China.
+This brings the total number of cases in Thailand to 37, of which 22 have been discharged and 15 remain in hospital for treatment.

 United Arab Emirates (at least 9 cases)